 Interior Architecture BA(Hons)

 In year 1, design studies will introduce you to the discipline of interior architecture within a wide historical and cultural context, establishing your skills, specialist knowledge and practices.
 In year 2 you will broaden and deepen your awareness of the field.
 This is a year for creative experimentation and the exploration of new territories.
 In year 3 you will have opportunities to apply your skills and spatial design awareness.
 The intention throughout this year is to consolidate your knowledge, enable you to develop an independent creative voice, and prepare you for entry into professional practice or enable you to engage in further research.
-Each year, graduating students exhibit their work in the Faculty of Arts degree show.
+Each year, graduating students exhibit their work in the College of Arts and Humanities degree show.
 You will have opportunities to participate in field trips, work experience and placements and student exchange programmes.

 Areas of study

 You will explore interior architecture through a range of teaching methods designed to develop your skills and understanding of this constantly evolving subject.
 Design projects form the backbone of this course, and are supported by analytical studies, design practice, communication, and the development of a range of design skills including drawing, ICT, organisation, management and model making.
 History and theory sessions develop your understanding of the wider context of interior architecture.
 The study of design technology provides you with the skills and knowledge to engage professionally with other design disciplines, such as architecture, fine art, fashion and textile and furniture design.
 Our practical sessions provide you with the opportunity to explore and critically appraise precedents, publications and creative events.
 Live industry projects will introduce you to the professional, legal and public context of design.